schmitty890/laliga/README.md

 The files watched by gulp are the client js and sass files.

 Client side js files are located at `public/assets/js/*/*.js`.
 Editing these files and saving will kick off a gulp build and auto refresh your development workspace.
-The gulp build will replace your /build folder with the updated minified js files.
+The gulp build will generate/replace your `/build` folder with the updated minified js files.

 Sass files are located at `sass/partials/*.scss`.
 Editing these files and saving will kick off a gulp build and auto refresh your development workspace.
-The gulp build will replace your /build folder with the updated minified css files.
+The gulp build will replace your `/build` folder with the updated minified css files.

 If you're editing any file outside of `public/assets/js/*` or `sass/partials`, we recommend running `npm run watch`, this runs nodemon, which watches all of our files.
 Or if you edit any of these files, stop the server from listening and restart the server manually with `npm start` or `gulp`.